Brown, Crispy Leaf Edges on Oxalis

 Symptoms

-- dry, papery brown margins on leaflets
+- dry, papery brown margins running along the outer edge of leaflets

-- browning that spreads inward over time
+- browning that starts at the margin and spreads slowly inward over successive days

-- leaflet edges curling and turning brittle
+- leaflet edges curling upward or inward as the tissue dries and contracts

 Causes